2016-2019 Draft Statement of Conscience--Our Democracy Uncorrupted

 As people of faith committed to “the right of conscience and the use of the democratic process within our congregations and in society at large,” we must strive toward uncorrupted democracy.
 As a means to an end, democracy organizes decision-making among diverse people and preserves stability while balancing competing interests.
 But democracy is not merely a means.
 It is an end in itself, an ethical ideal, a moral and spiritual way of relating to one another.

 The promise of democracy is for a life that fashions us as the people we want to be.
 Terry Tempest Williams calls us to be resolute and courageous in our trust: “Can we be equitable?
 Can we be generous?
 Can we listen with our whole beings, not just our minds, and offer our attention rather than our opinions?
 And do we have enough resolve in our hearts to act courageously, relentlessly, without giving up – ever – trusting our fellow citizens to join with us in our determined pursuit of a living democracy?”
 If democracy has sometimes seemed, as Winston Churchill said, “the worst form of government except for all those other forms,” it is because democracy has been limited and constrained – merely a means for giving powerful interests the appearance of legitimacy.

-Government of the people that is by and for the people formally entails majority rule, with the majority’s power limited by protection of the rights of those in the minority.
+Government by and for the people formally entails majority rule, with the majority’s power limited by protection of the rights of those in the minority.
 Democratic government should include: